Common-nfpa-code-violations2

 5) Violation: Wet Procedure Locations.
 There seems to be a misunderstanding of when isolated power is required, when Class A GFCI are required and when grounded power is acceptable.

-Code: NFPA 99 6.3,2.3.1 Wet procedure locations shall be provided with special protection against electric shock.
-6.3.2.3.2 states special protection shall be as follows:
+Code: NFPA 99 6.3,2.2.8.1 Wet procedure locations shall be provided with special protection against electric shock.
+6.3.2.2.8.2 states special protection shall be as follows:

-1) Power can be isolated power when interrupting the power is NOT tolerable.
+• Power can be isolated power when interrupting the power is NOT tolerable.
+Class A GFCI are acceptable if interrupting power is tolerable.

-Solution: NFPA 99 6.3.2.3.4 states Operating Rooms shall be considered to be a wet procedure location, unless a risk assessment conducted by the health care governing body determines otherwise.
-NFPA 99 6.3.2.3.5 states If the risk assessment conducted by the health care facility’s governing body, as defined in Chapter 3, determines that the operating room is not a wet procedure location, then the special protection of 6.3.2.3 shall not be required.
+Solution: NFPA 99 6.3.2.2.8.4 states Operating Rooms shall be considered to be a wet procedure location, unless a risk assessment conducted by the health care governing body determines otherwise.
+NFPA 99 6.3.2.3.5 states If the risk assessment conducted by the health care facility’s governing body, as defined in Chapter 3, determines that the operating room is not a wet procedure location, then the special protection of 6.3.2.2.8.5 shall not be required.
 That means standard hospital grade duplex receptacles on grounded power is acceptable.

-However, NFPA 99 A.6.3.2.3.4 states that when conducting the risk assessment, the health care governing body should consult with all relevant parties including but not limited to clinicians, biomedical engineering staff, and facility safety engineering staff.
+However, NFPA 99 A.6.3.2.2.8.4 states that when conducting the risk assessment, the health care governing body should consult with all relevant parties including but not limited to clinicians, biomedical engineering staff, and facility safety engineering staff.
 The reason being they need to determine if the room should be considered to be a wet condition and or if there is a danger due to frequent spillages of fluids that could cause a breaker to trip or a short to ground could cause a shock.
 They need to determine if they can afford a breaker to trip during an operation, or a shock to a patient under anesthesia.
-During many operations the equipment is maintaining the life support of the patient.
+During many operations the equipment maintains the life support of the patient.
 Can they afford to have the power cut off, if the breaker trips due to power cords of the equipment laying in the fluids spilled on the floor?

-Once that is determined a record should be kept with all names and responsibilities of the individuals that were on the risk assessment committee.
+Once that is determined a record should be kept of all names and responsibilities of the individuals that were on the risk assessment committee.
 It is recommended if you have both isolated power and grounded power operating rooms to post outside the door which rooms are considered wet procedure rooms as a reminder.
 In the state of North Carolina all Operating Rooms, ICU, Special Procedure Rooms, Emergency Rooms, and Birthing Rooms are considered to be a wet location and shall have Isolated Power.

-This is becoming a more frequent violation due to two different types of LIMs and the testing required for each type.
+6) Violation: Line Isolation Monitors (LIM) are not being tested correctly.
+This is becoming a more frequent violation due to two different types of LIMs, and the testing required for each type.
 The older LIMs are called analog type LIM, they do not test their alarm circuitry automatically.
 To verify the LIM will respond to a fault you must push its self-test switch monthly per NFPA 99.
 The newer LIMs test their selves daily by an enteral program.
-If they fail their daily testing they will audibly and visually alarm with a failure code on the LIM display.
+If they fail their daily testing, they will audibly and visually alarm with a failure code on the LIM display.

-Solution: Verify all Line Isolation Monitors are being tested correctly by reviewing the Maintenance Log Book per NFPA 99 6.3.4.1 Record Keeping.
-If you do not have a Maintenance Log Book Isolated Power Specialist can help you start one.
+Logbook per NFPA 99 6.3.4.2 Record Keeping.
+If you do not have a Maintenance Logbook, an Isolated Power Specialist can help you start one.
 Text or email me a picture of your Line Isolation Monitor and I can tell you what test you are required to do.

 Share by: